cagelmi/cpe-numerical-methods-python-book/README.md

 ## Attribution
 If you use these codes, methods, or examples in your own projects, research, or publications, please cite the book:

-> **Jorquera, H., & Gelmi, C. A. (2026). *Numerical Methods in Chemical Process Engineering Using Python: Tools for Modeling, Simulation, and Optimization.* Springer USA.**
+> **Jorquera, H., & Gelmi, C. A. (2026). *Numerical Methods in Chemical Process Engineering Using Python: Tools for Modeling, Simulation, and Optimization.* New York, NY: Springer.**

 ---